S-Eberwijn/Chthulu-OLD/README.md

 If you want to add the Chthulu to your Discord server, click [here](https://discord.com/oauth2/authorize?client_id=532524817740464138&permissions=0&scope=bot%20applications.commands).

 # Online Presence
-Chthulu is also available as a web-app, to access the webplatform for your servers click[here](https://chthulu.herokuapp.com/).
+Chthulu is also available as a web-app, to access the webplatform for your servers click [here](https://chthulu.herokuapp.com/).
 The website has most features you find in the discord-app and many more, like a map to track important locations.

 # Commands